sijal001/Yoga_Pose_Detection/README.md

 ## **Next Step**

-- Web Dashboard for CV recent analysis.
+- Seprate Web Dashboard for application performing the analysis, also inuding realtime update.
-- Improve Overall alaysis DAshboard.
+- Improve Overall alaysis Dashboard.
 - Use of Neural Network.
-- Improve Accuracy, Object detection.
+- Improve Accuracy with Object detection.
 - Improvement of angle detection.

 [**↥ Back To The Top**](#table-of-contents)